-Belinda Merkle1, Hanna Bürkle2, Stefan Janke1, and Karina Karst2
+Belinda Merkle, Hanna Bürkle, Stefan Janke, and Karina Karst

-1Chair of Educational Psychology, School of Social Sciences, University of Mannheim, Germany
+Chair of Educational Psychology, School of Social Sciences, University of Mannheim, Germany Research Group for Professionalization and School Research, School of Social Sciences, University of Mannheim, Germany

 Abstract: High dropout rates at universities, often caused by false expectations and a lack of motivation, pose a serious problem in higher education.
 Online self-assessments (OSAs) assess expectations regarding a field of study (major) and provide feedback on the reality of the major, thus pointing out expectation-reality discrepancies as well as helping prospective students choose a major.
 Based on cognitive dissonance theory, pointing out expectation-reality discrepancies should be related to changes in motivation for the major (expectancies for success, subjective values, intention to choose a major) and this relationship should be strengthened by feedback.
 Past research has shown that OSAs can correct expectations and that expectation-reality discrepancies are related to motivation but has not investigated the role of feedback for this process.
-Therefore, we extend past research by examining whether the positive relationships between expectation-reality discrepancies and changes in motivation for a major are stronger for prospective students who receive feedback on their expectation-reality discrepancies than for prospective students who do not receive feedback after the assessment.
+Therefore, we extend past research by examining whether the positive relationships between expectation-reality discrepancies than for prospective students who do not receive feedback after the assessment.
 We conducted a field experiment in which 234 prospective students were randomly assigned to one of two groups (EG1 = OSA including feedback; EG2 = OSA without feedback).
-As hypothesized larger expectation-reality discrepancies were associated with larger changes in motivation for a major (expectancies for success, subjective values, intention to choose a major).
+As hypothesized larger expectation-reality discrepancies of success, subjective values, intention to choose a major).
 Beyond that, we found a moderation effect of the feedback condition showing that the positive relationships between expectation-reality discrepancies and expectancies for success were stronger when prospective students received feedback (vs. no feedback).
+As feedback only showed effects beyond expectancies for success were stronger when prospective students received feedback (vs. no feedback).
 As feedback only showed effects beyond expectation-reality discrepancies in one of the considered outcomes, both the development of assessment and feedback should be targeted to optimize the effectiveness of OSAs.